chirrag03/Java-Basics/README.md

 ### Declaring an Interface
 Declaring an interface is similar to declaring a class.
 Just use the interface keyword.
 - Supports a subset of the features available to classes
- 1) Methods - Name , parameters and return types
+	1) Methods - Name, parameters and return types
 	2) Implicitly public

 - Constants - Typed named values (Implicitly public final static)

 ### Extending interfaces
 An interface can extend another interface
 - To add capabilities to existing capabilities
 - Implementing extended interface implies implementation of base.

 ### Creating Abstract Relationships with Interfaces: Summary
 - An interface defines a contract
 - Provides no implementation
 - Can include methods and constants.
 By default methods and fields are public.
-Moreover fields are static and final constants.
+Fields are even static and final constants.
 - Classes implements interfaces and are able to implement multiple interfaces
 - Interfaces are able to extend other interfaces